rendavariavel-manchesterinvestimentos/ferramenta-edicao-vba/README.md

 By pressing `ctrl + shif + B` some options will appear:
 1. Configure Environment
 2. Create new project
+3. Create file
-3. Vba EDIT
+4. Vba EDIT
-4. Vba IMPORT
+5. Vba IMPORT

 #### 3.1 Configure Environment
 This task will configure the virtual environment (`.venv`) for the give python version you're using and install on this `.venv` [requirements](requirements.txt) needed for the project.